UAE eases restrictions on Qatar's BeIN Media

-The United Arab Emirates is easing restrictions on some Qatari media.
+The United Arab Emirates is lifting restrictions on some Qatari media.

 Channels owned by Qatar-based BeIN Media were back on the air in the UAE this weekend after being unblocked by local telecoms service providers.